 Next, choose light colours – try whites, greys, creams – that are within the same colour spectrum as the feature colour.
 These are your base colours that will bring the whole look of your home together and give it a truly professional look and feel.

 As an example, there are a wide variety of white paint colours, some have cool undertones such as green, gray, and blue, while others have a warm undertone such as pink, rust, and yellow.
 Warmer whites can work well in rooms that have lower levels of natural light or in rooms where you want to make larger spaces look cozy.

-HANDY TIP: If you like having a pop of colour in your home, select an accent colour that you can use in each of the rooms of your house by adding some artwork, cushions or interior decorations.
+HANDY TIP: If you like having a pop of colour in your home, select an accent colour that you can use in each of the rooms of your house.
+This can be done by adding some artwork, cushions or interior decorations.
 This helps to create a strong connection between all the spaces of your home.
 Read more about our top tips for choosing the best paint colors for your home.